EdwellDombodzvuku/Time_Sheet_PHP/README.md

 *			 "drive:/xampp/htdocs/'software_folder'"
 *			 !
 Check document of other servers (if not Xampp)
 *			 where to store file
 *
-*	 Step 3: Start the control panel and start the "Aparche server".
+*	 Step 3: Inatall the PHPExcel library, place it in the same folder as the software
+*			 (i.e drive:/xampp/htdocs/'software_folder').
 *
+*	 Step 4: Start the control panel and start the "Aparche server".
+*
-*	 Step 4: open any web browser and type in the address bar
+*	 Step 5: open any web browser and type in the address bar
 *	 "localhost/excel_program" (localhost/"folder which the program is stored
 *	 i.e not 'xampp' Folder under htdocs")
 *
-*	 Step 5: UNINSTALL?
+*	 Step 6: UNINSTALL?
 Delete the folder under "htdocs".
 *
 **********************************************************************************
 * -Function